functional-dark-side/functional-dark-side.github.io/category-refinement.md

 We screened the EUs using HHblits [[1]](#1) against the Uniclust database (release 30_2017_10) using the HMM comparison method since it is currently considered one of the most sensitive approaches for homology detection [[2]](#2).
 The results were parsed using a probability threshold of 90% and then processed with the same system used for the classification of the unknowns to retrieve the hits annotated to hypothetical or characterised proteins.
 The firsts were then moved to the class of GU and the second to the KWP.
 The clusters with no matches, i.e., no homologies, represented the refined set of EU.

-**Scripts and description:** The main script, [unkn_refinement.sh](scripts/Cluster_category_refinement/unkn_refinement.sh), takes as input the EUs cluster ids, searches them against the Uniclust HMM DB, and parse the results through the codes [hh_parser.sh and hh_reader.py](scripts/Cluster_category_refinement/hh_parser.sh).
-The output are updated sets of cluster ids reported in a file for each category.
-For more detailed info check the [README_kuref.md](scripts/Cluster_category_refinement/README_kuref.md) file.

 <h3 class="section-heading  text-primary">Results</h3>